20th Television: 20th Century-Fox Television (1958–89)

-In 1958, the company was renamed to 20th Century-Fox Television (the hyphen in-between the "Century" and "Fox" words was dropped in 1985).
+In 1958, the company was renamed 20th Century-Fox Television (the hyphen in-between the "Century" and "Fox" words was dropped in 1985).
 Around the same time, Martin Manulis, producer of CBS' Playhouse 90, joined 20th Century-Fox as head of television.
 Under Manulis' watch, the company developed Adventures in Paradise for ABC, The Many Loves of Dobie Gillis for CBS and Five Fingers for NBC.
 In the following year, Fox also sold the drama Hong Kong to ABC.

 By 1960, Roy Huggins, who was lured from Warner Bros.
 Television, was tapped to join 20th Century-Fox Television as vice president in charge of production.
 During Huggins' watch, he refreshed the Hong Kong show.
 He also oversaw the development of the three programs for ABC, which were the comedy Margie and dramas Follow the Sun and Bus Stop.
 In 1961, William Self was appointed to replace Huggins.

 In 1962, the company decreased its output to one show, then produced none the following year.
 Roy Huggins departed to join Revue Studios.
 During the short-lived dark period in 1963, the company had signed Hal Kanter and Paul Monash to production deals.
 Later that year, highly successful feature film producer Irwin Allen was moved from its feature film unit to its television unit to serve as producer for the studio.

 The company had returned to producing prime-time programs by 1964.
 The first shows were the ABC sitcom Valentine's Day, the ABC dramas Peyton Place, Voyage to the Bottom of the Sea, and 12 O'Clock High; and the NBC drama Daniel Boone.
 Later that year, William Dozier and his Greenway Productions studio signed a deal with 20th Century-Fox to develop television shows.
 By 1965, Fox was producing several new shows for primetime, such as The Legend of Jesse James, The Long, Hot Summer, The Loner and Irwin Allen's science-fiction drama Lost in Space, to be followed by Batman, which is based on the comic book series, and Blue Light.